 In fact, if anything, I feel a little more connected to my doctor now that we have all these additional ways of communicating instead of all this silence in between appointments and only talking face to face in an office.
 I truly believe it’s strengthened our relationship and helped us learn more about how we work best with each other.

-Just think of other potential benefits you might gain from telehealth services in your life.
+Just think of other potential benefits you might gain from telehealth and cardiology telemedicine services in your life.
 It brings the treatment to wherever you are, so you don’t have to get out of your pajamas or worry about what kind of transportation you’re going to use to get there.
 You could even do it on your lunch break at work, so you don’t need to take the afternoon off!
 It’s less likely the appointment will be canceled because it’s so much easier to hop on a video call than it is to get two people to drive to an office on time.
 Plus, telehealth allows all your doctors to be the best treatment team they can be because they have all your health information, results, and updates at their fingertips instead of doing any guesswork!

 Telehealth is definitely making its way to an office near you, but don’t fret!
 It’s ready to make your life less stressful, healthier, and easier to navigate.
 Join me in embracing telehealth’s benefits as we move into the future!